-Marianna Karagiannis - Conservation & Spanish in Mexico
+Marianna Karagiannis - Sea Turtle & Coastal Conservation with Spanish in Mexico

 Arriving in Mexico was a little overwhelming.
 My Spanish was limited, and minors needed a guardian to pick them up before exiting the airport.
 My jetlagged brain had a little trouble understanding what they wanted me to do and why they pulled me aside, but as soon as I spotted Jonatan, a staff member, holding a Projects Abroad sign I was fine.

 The first night, I stayed with a few other volunteers with a host family.
 They were all incredibly nice and friendly, and the other volunteers and I got to walk around the plaza.
 The next morning, we took a bus to the turtle camp, seeing some amazing scenery on the way.
 Once we got off the bus in Tecoman, we were greeted by the other volunteers and driven to the camp.
 The first view of the beach and camp made me realise that I had made the right choice.